bernatferragut/FutureWeb-blog/_posts/17-03-18-FW-Intro to Blockchain-Part 1.md

 ![blockchain-1](https://user-images.githubusercontent.com/17754060/37556920-454c3c50-29d3-11e8-9566-a8c09920351d.jpg)

-# How to Build your own BlockChain with Javascript
+# Build your own BlockChain with JS

 > This Article will be technical.
 I will comment the code explaining each of the parts as well as I can.
 Follow the steps and enjoy the creation of a simple blockchain.
 Let's lay a good foundation, let's code, let's create a blockchain.